Pension Outlook Overview

 Review our Pension Outlook User Manual (PDF) for step-by-step instructions about how to use the tool.

-Yes, until approximately mid-August 2020, then the tool will only be available on our website.
+The tool will only be available on our website.

 Pension Outlook will give you pension projection capabilities, but it does not take the place of a qualified actuary.
 Before relying on the output of this tool for any significant decisions, please consult with your CalPERS actuary.

 - Data from the most recent actuarial valuation reports (e.g. Public Agency Valuation Reports and other actuarial reports)

 - Economic and demographic assumptions as published in the CalPERS Experience Study and Review of Actuarial Assumptions (PDF)

 - User selected modeling assumptions (if user selections are made)

 No, the current version of Pension Outlook only projects funding information (GASB 67) because the purpose of this model is to help plan for pension costs.
 Visit Governmental Accounting Standards Board (GASB) for more information on the differences between GASB 67 and 68.

 Yes, there could be differences between the projections Pension Outlook produces and the most recent valuation report for a public agency.
 Pension Outlook can make projections on a range of modeling assumptions.
 To match projections from the most recent actuarial valuation, the following selections should be made: